Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Scale-sensitivity of the intermittent Cauchy Walk

-In order to express the remaining term of Eq.~\eqref{eq:Z-in-M-cond-distant}, we will denote in the following equation $Z^x$ the Cauchy process on $\R^2$ with cut off $\ell_{max}$ starting with $Z(0)=x$.
+Consider $B(0)$ the ball of radius $1$ with center $0$.
+Write \begin{linenomath*} \end{linenomath*} By the first item of Claim \ref{claim:X-far}, taking $c$ to be sufficiently small, we have \begin{linenomath*} \end{linenomath*} In order to express the remaining term of Eq.~\eqref{eq:Z-in-M-cond-distant}, we will denote in the following equation $Z^x$ the Cauchy process on $\R^2$ with cut off $\ell_{max}$ starting with $Z(0)=x$.
 Since our process was defined to start at $0$, we have $Z=Z^0$.
 Remark that the law of $Z^x$ is obtained by a translation of that of $Z^0$.
-With this notation in mind, we have, using the Markov property for the second inequality:
+With this notation in mind, we have, using the Markov property for the second inequality: \begin{linenomath*} \end{linenomath*} Use now Corollary~\ref{cor:monotonicity} that gives $p^{Z(m)}(x)\leq \frac{1}{\pi \norm{x}^2}$.
+Hence, for any $x\in \R^2$ with $\norm{x}>1$, we have \begin{linenomath*} \end{linenomath*} Let $m(c)$ be the largest integer $m>0$ such that $cm/\log m\leq 2$.
+For $m>m(c)$, we have \begin{linenomath*} \end{linenomath*} Overall, we find that, for $m>m(c)$ \begin{linenomath*} \end{linenomath*} which we can bound by $\frac{c_2\log^2 m}{m^2}$ for some constant $c_2>0$.
+Since $m(c)$ is a constant, there is some other constant $c_3>0$ for which, for any $m\in [2,m(c)]$, we have $\Pr(Z(m)\in B(0))\leq \frac{c_3\log^2 m}{m^2}$.
+We then obtain, for any $m\geq 2$, \begin{linenomath*} \end{linenomath*} which concludes the proof of Lemma \ref{LemUB}. \end{proof}